 The easiness to penetrate through the air or the human body varies depending on the types of radiation.
-Therefore, the types of radiation (α (alpha)-particles, β (beta)-particles, or γ -rays) and radioactive materials (nuclides) that cause problems differ for external exposure and internal exposure.
+Therefore, the types of radiation (α -particles, β -particles, or γ -rays) and radioactive materials (nuclides) that cause problems differ for external exposure and internal exposure.